 There are a number of resorts at Walt Disney World resort, including some that are a great value for families (like Disney's Pop Century) and some that are a big splurge (Disney's Grand Floridian).
 It can be a little challenging to choose the right resort hotel because while you won't spend too much time in the room, there are so many fun places that you'll want to stay in.

-Maintaining your budget is important, however, because it’s you’ll want to save money for park tickets, meals, and souvenirs.
+Maintaining your budget is important, however, because it's you'll want to save money for park tickets, meals, and souvenirs.
 Staying at a Disney moderate resort can definitely be a great combination of price and amenities, but they can sometimes be overlooked in favor of a deluxe or value resort.
-Here’s what you need to know about Disney moderate resorts at Disney World.
+Here's what you need to know about Disney Moderate resorts at Disney World.
 Have you ever stayed at one?

-Through press trips, Disney Parks Moms Panel trips, and Disney Social Media Moms, I’ve stayed at some Disney resorts (moderate included) at no cost or discounted cost.
-I’ve also paid full price for many stays.
+Through press trips, Disney Parks Moms Panel trips, and Disney Social Media Moms, I've stayed at some Disney resorts (moderate included) at no cost or at a discounted cost.
+I've also paid full price for many stays.
 All opinions are my own.
 This post contains affiliate links.
 A purchase/click through one of these links may result in a commission paid to us.

 When booking your Walt Disney World vacation, consider purchasing through our affiliate Get Away Today.
 They offer great prices on tickets and can book many hotels.